-Save Money by Increasing Attic Insulation in Birmingham
+Save Money with Attic Insulation Installation in Birmingham

-Having the right amount of insulation in your attic can make your Birmingham home more comfortable throughout the year.
+Having the right amount of insulation in your attic can make your Birmingham home cozier throughout the year.
 Better energy efficiency could also help you save money on utility bills.

 Do you have the proper amount of insulation?
 Probably not.
-A recent study by the North American Insulation Manufacturers Association found 90 percent of homes in the U.S. are underinsulated.
-If every home in the country was properly insulated to modern building code, the Boston University School of Public Health determined it would cut electric consumption by 37 billion kilowatts.
+A recent study by the North American Insulation Manufacturers Association determined 90 percent of homes in the U.S. don’t have enough insulation.
+If every home in the country was suitably insulated to current building code, the Boston University School of Public Health determined it would cut electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes annually!

-You can assess existing insulation to learn if you have enough in your attic.
-If it’s lower than 7” deep, your home is doesn’t have enough insulation.
+You can assess existing insulation to determine if you have enough in your attic.
+If it’s less than 7” deep, your Birmingham home is underinsulated.
 In Birmingham, 13-14” deep16-18” deep is recommended.

 Building up your insulation levels could positively affect your energy bills, saving you up to 20 percent.** It can be a vapor barrier against humidity, stop air leaks and may lessen wear and tear on your HVAC system.